Best daily deals

 An illustration of the human cochlea.

-This is your cochlea, responsible for determining what sounds you hear and what gets filtered out.
+This is your cochlea, responsible for receiving the sounds you hear.

 If you’re not listening to your music in a car, you’re probably listening in crowded buses, gyms, loud city streets, or rumbling trains with your Bose headphones on.
-In these less than ideal situations you’re surrounded by loud sounds.
-And when there are two sounds of a similar frequency, your brain will ignore the lower one and just focus on the one that’s louder.
-This is called auditory masking and while it sucks for music listeners today, it was great for our ancestors that had to survive in the wild and listen for predators.
+In these less-than-ideal situations, you’re surrounded by loud sounds.
+When there are sounds of a similar frequency, your brain will ignore the quieter one and just focus on the louder one.
+This is called auditory masking, which was great for our ancestors who had to survive in the wild and listen for predators.

 You may have heard that Bluetooth sucks, and you should totally never buy wireless headphones.
 But is Bluetooth really that bad?
 Well, kind of.
 While Bluetooth quality and codec technology have improved greatly over the last few years, you still won’t get the same level of quality that’s attainable with wired headphones.